Father Brown (film): Plot

-Father Brown convinces his friend, Lady Warren, to auction an important gold chess set to lure Flambeau into stealing it.
+Father Brown convinces his friend, Lady Warren, to auction an important silver chess set to lure Flambeau into stealing it.
 They expect him to appear in disguise at the auction.
-He does, but not as a bidder: Flambeau is the porter who carries the set out of the room after bidding concludes.
+He does, but not as a bidder: Flambeau is the porter who carries the set out of the room after the bidding concludes.
 But Flambeau returns the set to Lady Warren to prove a point.
 When the police arrive at the door Flambeau and Brown remove all the milk from the back of a milk van to make it look as if they needed the space.
 This diversion makes the police follow the van and Brown and Flambeau escape.

 Brown starts researching Flambeau in the library (breaking his glasses in this task) and finds a link to Fleurency in the Burgundy region of France.
 He then goes there.
-At a wine festival he finds Flambeau but Flambeau slips away.
-The next day he finds the old chateau and asks for "the duke".
+At a wine festival, he finds Flambeau but Flambeau slips away.
+The next day he finds the old chateau and asks for "the duke."
 He is told he is not home.
 He slips into the inner courtyard disguised as an old woman on a cart of grapes.

 On entering the chateau he finds signs of habitation but the chateau is ruinous.
 He discovers a secret door in the back of the big kitchen fireplace and Flambeau asks him to enter.
 Inside he has a priceless art collection.
 He gives Brown the stolen cross.
 The police arrive and Flambeau flees through the window.
 His art collection is retrieved by the police and displayed in the Louvre.

-Back in England Father Brown gives a sermon on the prodigal son.
+Back in England, Father Brown gives a sermon on the Prodigal Son.
 Flambeau enters and sits next to Lady Warren.

 Cast

-Adaptation
+Production

+It is based on G. K. Chesterton's Father Brown character, who had featured in a number of stories between 1911 and 1935.

+The movie was the first production from Facet Productions headed by Paul F Moss and Vincent Cox.
+In May 1953 it was announced Alec Guiness would play the title role and that the stories were being adapted by Moss' wife Thelma Schnee but the screenplay was being prepared by Alec Coppel, Victor Kenning and Schnee.

-It is based on G. K. Chesterton's Father Brown character and was directed by Robert Hamer.
-The screenplay adaptation is based loosely on the Father Brown story, "The Blue Cross".
-Although credited to Thelma Schnee and Hamer, it was actually co-written by Schnee and blacklisted screenwriter Maurice Rapf.
+The eventual screenplay adaptation was based loosely on the Father Brown story, "The Blue Cross."
+Although credited to Thelma Schnee and director Robert Hamer, it was actually co-written by Schnee and blacklisted screenwriter Maurice Rapf.

+Moss died after an operation on 13 June 1954 - his wife had given birth that month to their daughter.

+Reception

 Critical reception

-Variety said the film was, "distinguished mainly by the excellent casting of Alec Guinness in the title role".
+Variety said the film was "distinguished mainly by the excellent casting of Alec Guinness in the title role."

 The New York Times found it "a leisurely, good-humored film."
-Leonard Maltin called it "another British gem, superbly cast".
+Leonard Maltin called it "another British gem, superbly cast."

+Sight and Sound called it "a little classic of its kind".

+Pauline Kael thought Father Brown "is perhaps too facile a role for Alec Guinness, and he shows a hitherto unsuspected tendency toward endearing, owlish coyness.
+But the film is an amusing series of chases, well directed... and well acted."